 The fastest high-speed elevator in the world travels at 3.1 m/s or about 10 miles per hour.
 This speed is only possible because of special construction techniques and materials that allow the elevator car to withstand such high speeds without being destroyed by centrifugal force.

-The high-speed elevator is an electric elevator designed to carry passengers at speed greater than 5.00m/s (10.00km/h).
+The high-speed elevator is an electric elevator designed to carry passengers at a speed greater than 5.00m/s (10.00km/h).
 A super-high-speed elevator is an elevator that travels at speeds of more than 5.00 m/s (16.4 ft/s), or approximately 1,000 km/h (620 mph).
-It can be used in residential buildings, offices, hotels and shopping centres.
+It can be used in residential buildings, offices, hotels, and shopping centers.

 There are many types of high-speed elevators on the market today:

-– The traction machine can reach up to 5 meters per second, which is mainly used for residential buildings;
+– The traction machine can reach up to 5 meters per second and is mainly used for residential buildings.

 – The screw machine can reach up to 4 meters per second, which is mainly used for office buildings;